pejotzet/NewSiteTemplate/README.md

-# NewSite

 This is template for Jekyll static site.
-It is a follow up of [Minimal Mistakes Template](https://github.com/j3soon/minimal-mistakes-template/) supplemented with the interface of DevContainers for easy Visual Studio Code (fourther referred as VSCode) site authoring.
+It is a follow-up of [Minimal Mistakes Template](https://github.com/j3soon/minimal-mistakes-template/) supplemented with the interface of DevContainers for easy Visual Studio Code (further referred as VSCode) site authoring.
 The template uses [Minimal Mistakes Theme](https://mmistakes.github.io/minimal-mistakes/).
 You need Visual Studio Code and Docker to develop your site locally with this template.

-## How to use it?
+## Generating site locally

+You need Docker and Visual Studio Code.
+Network access is required only at development environment setup and obviously, to publish the website.

+### Environment setup

 Download this repository as ZIP and unpack in some **empty** folder.
 Remove hidden folders `.git` and `.github`, then start